deepsquare-io/ClusterFactory/web/docs/guides/02-provisioning/03-configure-xcat.md

 You can build the SquareFactory OS image using the recipes stored in `packer-recipes`.
 Basically, it runs RedHat Kickstart and install all the software needed at SquareFactory.

-After building the image, you should copy the root file-system via `rsync` or `scp`.
+After building the image, you should copy the root filesystem via `rsync` or `scp`.
 Follow [this guide for more information](/docs/guides/provisioning/packer-build).

 Create the stanza: